Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

  It is here ML is useful.
 **The value of building a ML model is to get the probability of future purchase based on the data gleaned about their first session.**

+### Create a dataset
+Before launching the BQML we crea
 ### Create a training and evaluation dataset to be used for batch prediction

 So we now train our ML on the data using the SQL query.
 Note we amend the query to focus on certain period and not the whole data.